Cognitive development

 Cognitive development is a field of study in neuroscience and psychology focusing on a child's development in terms of information processing, conceptual resources, perceptual skill, language learning, and other aspects of the developed adult brain and cognitive psychology.
 Qualitative differences between how a child processes their waking experience and how an adult processes their waking experience are acknowledged (such as object permanence, the understanding of logical relations, and cause-effect reasoning in school-age children).
 Cognitive development is defined as the emergence of the ability to consciously cognize, understand, and articulate their understanding in adult terms.
 Cognitive development is how a person perceives, thinks, and gains understanding of their world through the relations of genetic and learning factors.
-There are four stages to cognitive information development.
-They are, reasoning, intelligence, language, and memory.
-These stages start when the baby is about 18 months old, they play with toys, listen to their parents speak, they watch tv, anything that catches their attention helps build their cognitive development.
+Cognitive information development is often described in terms of four key components: reasoning, intelligence, language, and memory.
+These aspects begin to develop around 18 months of age, as infants engage with their environment playing with toys, listening to their parents, watching television, and responding to various stimuli that capture their attention all of which contribute to their cognitive growth.